Expert Advice: Model Releases

 Tuesday July 20th, 2010

-Recent news shows that paperwork can be just as important as lighting when it comes to getting the photo right.
-A Greek man named Minas Karatzoglis has just been awarded two million kronor, after suing the Swedish yogurt company Lindahls Mejeri for using his image on a popular tub of “Turkish yogurt.”
-(Someone should probably send them an atlas along with those release forms.)
+This unique news story shows that paperwork can be just as important as lighting when it comes to getting the right photo.
+In July, 2010, a Greek man named Minas Karatzoglis was awarded two million kronor after suing the Swedish yogurt company Lindahls Mejeri for using his image on a popular tub of “Turkish yogurt.”
+(Someone should probably send them an atlas along with those release forms).

 Knowing that the general tendency is for litigants to sue everybody, it’s in everyone’s interest to avoid all this trouble by regularly getting releases.
 These days, of course, it is possible to have the process automated.
-You can fill in the blanks to have a form produced for you by Lawdepot.com, and the Australian company Fullframe Photographics has just designed an iPhone app called iRelease that allows you to conduct the whole process onscreen.
-This way your model’s hair can continue to blow in the wind, while her signature is safely stored in your stable iPhone.
-If your iPhone is getting reception (if it isn’t, look into buying some duct tape), iRelease will sync with an online account and back up all your waivers.
-You can buy it at the app store.
+You can fill in the blanks to have a form produced for you by Lawdepot.com, and the Australian company Fullframe Photographics has designed an iPhone app called iRelease that allows you to conduct the whole process onscreen.
+This way your model’s hair can continue to blow in the wind, while her signature is safely stored in your iPhone.
+If your iPhone is getting reception, iRelease will sync with an online account and back up all your waivers.